 4. Cloud storage

-Suseel Menon, senior analyst at Everest Group, said the trust and security policies and governance layers of cloud services are sufficient for most enterprise applications.
+Suseel Menon, practice director at Everest Group, said the trust and security policies and governance layers of cloud services are sufficient for most enterprise applications.
 In addition, several third-party data storage services can provide better governance and security with far less overhead than a blockchain would entail, he said.

 5. Decentralized storage